adrianoes/appium-and-cucumber-expandtesting_MOBILE/README.md

 # Tips:

 - When needed, open pom.xml directory and execute ```mvn clean install```.
 It removes previous build files to ensure a clean environment, while compiles the source code and runs tests to compile the automation again.
-- Make sure to have all same number versions for Cucumber JVM: Java, Cucumber JVM: Core and Cucumber JVM: JUnit 4 Maven repositories.                                                                  |
+- Make sure to have all same number versions for Cucumber JVM: Java, Cucumber JVM: Core and Cucumber JVM: JUnit 4 Maven repositories.
+- If you an element in the screen, change the screen, change the screen back and access the previuos element, you will be required to define it again.
+Otherwise, you will receive a message telling that the element is not present in the DOM anymore.                                                               |